Abdul18CS001/minicric/README.md

 # minicric

-To see the preview of my project.
+To see the preview of my project👇

 https://abdul18cs001.github.io/minicric/mini.html